 The are many benefits to holding local and county office.
 Perhaps the greatest is that you can make a difference by creating programs that help people, by advocating for them, and by solving problems they face.

-Tags: begin campaign, local campaigns
+Tags: county government, local campaigns